bauhauslib/blib/readme.txt

-Except as otherwise noted, all files in the "blib" library of abstractions are copyright of the Bauhaus-Universität Weimar and can be distributed freely according to the terms of the GNU GENERAL PUBLIC LICENSE v3 found below.
+Except as otherwise noted, all files in the "Bauhaus Library" or short "bauhauslib" or even shorter "blib" library of abstractions are copyright of the Bauhaus-Universität Weimar and can be distributed freely according to the terms of the GNU GENERAL PUBLIC LICENSE v3 found below.